SandeepKomal/Second-Hand-Bike-Price-Prediction/README.md

-Machine Learning Project to know Estimate Price of your Second Hand bike
+Machine Learning Model to Predict the  Estimate Price of your Second Hand bike